-During fiscal 2021, the board of directors held 15 meetings.
-Each director attended at least 95% of the total number of meetings of the Board and all committees thereof on which such director served during 2021 and that were held during the period in which he or she served as director
+During fiscal 2022, the board of directors held twelve meetings.
+Each director attended at least 80% of the total number of meetings of the board of directors and all committees thereof on which such director served during fiscal 2022 and that were held during the period in which he or she served as director.

 We do not have a formal policy regarding attendance by directors at our annual meeting of stockholders but invite, expect and encourage all directors to attend.
-All of the individuals who were directors at the time of the 2021 annual meeting of stockholders attended such meeting.
+All of the individuals who were directors at the time of the 2022 annual meeting of stockholders attended such meeting.